-- redness, tenderness and pain behind the ear
+- pain, soreness or tenderness behind the ear

-- swelling behind the ear that can cause it to stick out
+- swelling behind the ear, which can cause it to stick out

 - discharge from the ear

 - tiredness and irritability

 You're more likely to get mastoiditis if you have a severe ear infection or get lots of ear infections.

 Urgent advice: Ask for an urgent GP appointment or get help from NHS 111 if you or your child have:

 Mastoiditis is a serious infection and should be diagnosed and treated quickly.

 If you have symptoms of mastoiditis, a GP will use a small magnifying lens called an otoscope to check for infection inside the ear.